About this listing

 Interaction with Guests

-We work on the house most days and are otherwise generally around, generally we have several guests staying with us at a time as well.
+We work on the house most days and are otherwise generally around, we have normally several guests staying with us at a time as well.

 No off-street parking available, however there is plenty of free on-street parking.